Privacy statement. This embed will serve content from youtube.com.

 Kelly is represented by the American Civil Liberties Union, the ACLU of Eastern Missouri, the ACLU of Kansas & Western Missouri, and the law firm SNR Denton.

-Status: On appeal to the Missouri Supreme Court.
+Status: Dismissal affirmed by the Missouri Supreme Court.